 Appropriate hours to do Christmas light drive-bys are typically from 7pm to 10pm; and the light displays usually start going dark and coming down the weekend following New Year’s Day.

-- River Oaks – For one of the most extravagant displays of holiday lights in the city, you’ll want to check the grand, decked out homes and towering oak trees around one of Houston’s most prominent neighborhood, River Oaks.
-Enter from Kirby – either from Shepherd or Westheimer – and begin winding your way through the hood as you uncover enclave after enclave of bright holiday lights and tradition.
+- River Oaks – For one of the most extravagant displays of holiday lights in the city, you’ll want to check the grand, decked-out homes and towering oak trees around one of Houston’s most prominent neighborhoods, River Oaks.
+Enter from Kirby—either from Shepherd or Westheimer—and begin winding your way through the hood as you uncover enclave after enclave of bright holiday lights and tradition.
 You can also park your car near the River Oaks Country Club to traverse the hood’s most popular streets by foot.

-- The Heights & Woodland Heights – While Light in the Heights is cancelled this year, you can still tap into the friendly neighborhood charm and holiday spirit through shimmering displays all December long, from the fun and funky to the quaint and beautiful.
+- The Heights & Woodland Heights – With its annual Lights in the Heights block party, this friendly neighborhood brings all the charm and holiday spirit.
+You’ll find shimmering displays throughout the month of December, from the fun and funky to the quaint and beautiful.
 And all of it is easy to see by foot or with a quick drive through the hood.
 Check out the area bordered by I-10, Heights Boulevard and 19th Street, and I-45.

 - Prestonwood Forest near Willowbrook – Nestled in Northwest Houston, this neighborhood subdivision has been a holiday destination since the ‘70s.
-During its annual Nite of Lites, which runs for most of December, hundreds of homes light up, all competing in a holiday-spirited competition with categories like Best House, Best Door, Best Mailbox, Best Block, and the People’s Choice Award.
+During its annual Nite of Lites (which begins this year on Saturday, December 10), hundreds of homes light up, all competing in a holiday-spirited competition with categories like Best House, Best Door, Best Mailbox, Best Block, and the People’s Choice Award.
 The map includes the area around Prestonwood Forest from Cypresswood to 249, and from Ravenhurst and Schroeder to Charlynne Oaks to Hargrave.